Mardekaar/RefindPlus/BUILDING.md

 >
 > Replace `YOUR_GITHUB_USERNAME_GOES_HERE` above with your actual GitHub User Name.

 Once the action run is completed, click on the action instance displayed and look for `"Artifacts"` near the bottom of the page for available builds to download.
 The artefacts will be automatically removed from your repository fork after a period of time.
+You might want to `Disable Github Actions` on your fork after downloading the artefacts and only enable this when needed to stop periodic actions for the RefindPlus Repository from running on your fork.

 > [!TIP]
 >